 Bart and I are not those kind of people.
 I like soup, but I don’t just LOVE soup.
 It has to be a really great soup for me to love it.
 Also, I almost never want a broth-y soup, unless I’m at a Thai restaurant.

-This soup, though, we love.
+This wild rice and vegetable soup, though, we love.
 Bart had this for lunch the day after I made it and he said, “I could eat the rest of this right now.
 But I’ll restrain myself.”
 I’m glad about that because there was easily 4 cups of soup left.

 This is one of my favorite winter meals.